Therapy Plants: The Role Of Plant Therapy In Mental Health

 If you are experiencing trauma, support is available.
 Please see our Get Help Now page for more resources.

 Gardening may also give people a sense of purpose or achievement and allow for self-reflection in a calming environment.
-Through horticultural therapy sessions, clients can engage with nature in ways that are enjoyable and meaningful while receiving support from therapists throughout the process.
-Therapists may encourage clients to participate in activities such as planting seeds, nurturing plants indoors or outdoors, caring for potted plants or outdoor gardens, and creating handmade planters or garden decorations.
+Through plant therapy sessions, clients can engage with nature in ways that are enjoyable and meaningful while receiving support from therapists throughout the process.
+Therapists may encourage their clients to participate in activities such as planting seeds, nurturing plants indoors or outdoors, caring for potted plants or outdoor gardens, and creating handmade planters or garden decorations.

 One study examined the role at-home gardening played in preserving positive mental health in individuals during the COVID-19 pandemic.
-In the study, researchers found that gardening had a significant impact on mental health, with participants reporting lower psychological distress after engaging in gardening activities.
+In the study, researchers found that gardening had a significant impact on mental health, with participants reporting lower psychological distress after engaging in gardening or planting activities.
 Studies like this one have demonstrated how gardening can help alleviate stress levels by providing people with a calming atmosphere, a connection to nature, and an environment in which they can practice mindfulness.

 Gardening may also offer physical benefits that increase feelings of happiness and peace.
 Working in a garden encourages physical activity, which may have a positive influence on both physical health and mental well-being.
 Physical activity and getting fresh air may help release feel-good chemicals such as serotonin, endorphins, and dopamine.
 These hormones act as natural painkillers that can reduce stress and depression symptoms.
 Additionally, sun exposure from working outside helps to normalize sleep cycles and boosts vitamin D levels, both of which can be important factors in combatting depression and anxiety.